Netherlands Wind Ensemble: Programs

 In the past years, the NBE has created and performed many original programs focusing on a particular composer or soloist.
 Kevin Volans, Roger Doyle, Alexander Raskatov, Carmen Linares, Guido Morini, Luca Francesconi, Cornelis de Bondt, Theo Loevendie, Guus Janssen, John Psathas, Maarten Altena, Martijn Padding, Ayub Ogada, Iva Bittova, the Pokrovsky Ensemble, the Hilliard Ensemble, Jordi Savall, Marco Beasley, Aynur Dogan and Manos Akhalinotopoulos have all been featured in this way.

-In addition, the NBE regularly stages programs like Mail from Mozart, which alternates the seven parts of Mozart’s ‘Gran Partita’ with readings from his letters to his father; Schumann’s Diary, which tells the story of Schumann’s deteriorating mental health through passages from his diary and new interpretations of his piano works by Dutch composer Otto Ketting; or The Creation, which takes, as its point of departure, an 18th century version of Joseph Haydn’s Die Schöpfung but frames it with an updated Creation myth by Flemish author Bart Moeyaert.
+In addition, the NBE regularly stages programs like Mail from Mozart, which alternates the seven parts of Mozart’s ‘Gran Partita’ with readings from his letters to his father; Schumann’s Diary, which tells the story of Schumann's deteriorating mental health through passages from his diary and new interpretations of his piano works by Dutch composer Otto Ketting; or The Creation, which takes, as its point of departure, an 18th-century version of Joseph Haydn’s Die Schöpfung but frames it with an updated Creation myth by Flemish author Bart Moeyaert.

 Around the Mozart year 2006, the NBE staged Le Nozze di Figaro, Die Zauberflöte and Cosi fan Tutte as a trio of original chamber operas performed on period instruments and featuring the voices of soprano Johannette Zomer and baritone Frans Fiselier.

-Finally, there is the traditional New Year’s Concert, started in 1972 and since 1995 broadcast live on television from the Concertgebouw in Amsterdam.
+The traditional New Year's Concert started in 1972 and since 1995 has been broadcast live on television from the Concertgebouw in Amsterdam.

+The Nederlands Blazers Ensemble collaborated with Iranian singer Mohsen Namjoo on the project Voices from the East.
+The collaboration was recorded as Voices from the East (Live), released in 2017.

 CDs

-The NBE has recorded CDs for two major international labels: Philips and Britain’s Chandos.
+The NBE has recorded CDs for two major international labels: Philips and Britain's Chandos.
 In November 1999, the NBE started its own record label, NBELIVE which annually releases two or three live recordings of special NBE projects.
 In 2007, the NBELIVE CD Gran Partita, a live recording of Mozart's Serenade for Winds, received an Edison Award.